astronomer/docs/learn/airflow-trigger-rules.md

 import branch_example_taskflow from '!!raw-loader!../code-samples/dags/airflow-trigger-rules/branch_example_taskflow.py';
 import branch_example_traditional from '!!raw-loader!../code-samples/dags/airflow-trigger-rules/branch_example_traditional.py';

 Trigger rules are used to determine when a task should run in relation to the previous task.
-By default, Airflow runs a task when all directly upstream tasks are successful.
+By default, Apache Airflow® runs a task when all directly upstream tasks are successful.
 However, you can change this behavior using the `trigger_rule` parameter in the task definition.

 :::info